SarfarazAhmed008/Course-Registration-System/README.md

 This is a JAVA GUI based system by which students can easily do their course registration.
 This system provides all the features which is needed regarding course registration.

-This system is built using Java (obejct oriented), GUI framework, Relational database (MySQL) etc.
+This system is built using Java (object oriented), GUI framework, Relational database (MySQL) etc.